m4k2/HeroCTF-V5-WU-Foundry/README.md

 Challenge Briefing: *"There's an ERC20 out there, and a villain has his dirty money stashed in it.
 Your mission, should you choose to accept it, is to prevent this villain from reclaiming his ill-gotten gains.
 Remember, this ERC20 is a lone wolf, not linked to any swap.
 Your path to victory?
 Block all sales and grab the flag!"*

+There is no foundry script or test as i solve it only using cli, but you can recreate the test and script taking example on other challenges.

 Here's a sneak peek into the source code:

 ```js